Fleet Vehicle Inspection - Planned Maintenance Systems for Safety and Regulatory Compliance

 Inspection Method : How is a typical commercial vehicle inspection carried out?

-Planned vehicle safety inspection follows a pre defined route around the vehicle designed to minimise labour time without compromising the integrity of the inspection.
+Planned vehicle safety inspection produces a written report.
+Vehicle inspection routine follows a logical pre-defined route around the vehicle designed to minimise labour time without compromising the integrity of the inspection.

 Vehicle safety inspection should not be confused with vehicle servicing.